swkWien/sessions/2023/cr20231104_gdrc/README.md

 More info: https://makers.tech/code-of-conduct/.

 ### Refund Policy
-The ticket fee of 10€ will be refunded upon check in at the event.
+The ticket fee of 10€ will be refunded upon check-in at the event.

 ### Host
 The retreat is hosted by Nagarro GmbH (https://www.nagarro.com).